Harry-S-W/NeuroOAS/README.md

 *A Biophysically‑Grounded Simulator of Speech‑Motor Control and Oromotor Asymmetry*

+> # DISCLAIMER: Code has not been uploaded.
+Expected upload date: TBD

 ## Purpose

 NeuroOAS links high‑level cortical speech planning to low‑level facial kinematics.
 It combines